-Wolfsburg took advantage of their good fortune, and pulled a goal back a few minutes later.
+Wolfsburg took advantage of its good fortune, and pulled a goal back a few minutes after.
 Ashkan Dejagah was the architect, slipping in behind Marcel Schmelzer out wide before sending in a great cross for Mandzukic to head home.

 With just over a quarter of an hour to go, Kagawa was played in by a perfectly weighted ball from Gundogan, but the Japanese sent his finish inches wide of the post.

-The home side then suffered a big blow with five minutes to go, as Madlung was shown his second yellow card for leading with his elbow on Piszczek on a challenge for a header.
+The home sides’ hoped seemed to be ended once and for all with five minutes to go, as Madlung was shown his second yellow card for leading with his elbow on Piszczek on a challenge for a header.

-However, they fashioned themselves a late chance to grab an equaliser, but Petr Jiracek was denied by a crucial block from Weidenfeller as time winded down.
+However, they fashioned themselves a late chance to grab an equalizer, but Petr Jiracek was denied by a crucial block from Weidenfeller as time winded down.

-With their resources committed in attack, Wolfsburg were caught out in injury time as Moritz Leitner played in Lewandowski on the break, who finished coolly past Benaglio to put any lingering nerves to rest.
+With its resources committed in attack, Wolfsburg was caught out in injury time as Moritz Leitner played in Lewandowski on the break, who finished cooly past Beaglio to put any lingering nerves to rest.